This outstanding Argentine malbec delivers deep fruit flavors for just $15

 Albariño grown near the ocean in Rias Baixas tends to have a tart fruit profile and a minerally, almost saline character.
 The Granbazán green label, one of several bottlings the winery offers, is racy and focused with laser-sharp acidity to refresh your palate.
 This would be great with hearty seafood soups or stews.
 ABV: 13 percent.

 Imported by Europvin, distributed by Elite: Available in the District at Bacchus Wine Cellar, Central Liquors, Cork Wine Bar and Market, Grand Cata (Shaw, La Cosecha), Hop Cask & Barrel, Paul’s of Chevy Chase, Potomac Wine & Spirits, Rodman’s, Watergate Vintners & Spirits.
 Available in Maryland at Beer Wine & Co., Bradley Food & Beverage, and Maple Beer & Wine in Bethesda; Bin 201 Wine Sellers in Annapolis; Bin 604 Wine Sellers and Wine Source in Baltimore; Dawson’s Liquors and Magothy Wine & Spirits in Severna Park; Finewine.com in Gaithersburg; Foundry Row Wine & Spirits in Owings Mills; Kenilworth Wine & Spirits in Towson; Pine Orchard Liquors in Ellicott City; Snider’s Super Foods in Silver Spring; the Wardroom in Easton; Wine Merchant in Lutherville.
-Available in Virginia at the Ag District at Chrysalis Vineyards and Red Fox Inn & Tavern in Middleburg; Classic Wines in Great Falls; Field & Main in Marshall; La Tienda in Williamsburg; Pentagon City Wine Merchant in Arlington.
+Available in Virginia at the Ag District at Chrysalis Vineyards and Red Fox Inn & Tavern in Middleburg, Classic Wines in Great Falls, Field & Main in Marshall, La Tienda in Williamsburg, Pentagon City Wine Merchant in Arlington.

 GREAT VALUE